Darkle/MarkSearch/README.md

   - [https://github.com/kwalo/bookmark-manager](https://github.com/kwalo/bookmark-manager)

+Add that can search by site to features- also add to features that site/date search also work with google search - also add to help also
 For chrome extension - Remember to mention that the reason we need permission to all sites is because we can not know ahead of time what ipv4 address the MarkSearch server will use, and we need permission to access that address to send http requests to it. - (note - it's all sites on http, not https as the MarkSearch server does not run on https)